SESYNC-ci/advanced-git-lesson/docs/_slides/exercises.md

 ### Exercise 1

 - Create a local branch in your GitHub Pages repo (`yourname.github.io`).
-- Edit the `docs/_config.yml` file to change the title and base URL of the site.
-- Edit the `docs/_pages/about.md` file to replace some of the demo text with your own text.
+- Edit the `index.md` file to say something about yourself.
-- Preview the HTML using the "Preview" button at the top of the code editor pane in RStudio.
 - When you are satisfied, stage, commit, and push the change to the branch on the remote origin.
 - Merge the branch back into the master branch and push the master branch to the remote.
 - Take a look at your newly modified site!